What is a cataract?

-Usually most of the activities of daily living can be carried out without glasses after cataract surgery.
-If a Monofocal IOL has been implanted in your eye, you will have excellent distance vision but may need to wear glasses to see fine print in books and papers or to do other activities at near distance.
-Same is true for Toric Monofocals IOLs.
+Usually, most of the activities of daily living can be carried out without glasses after cataract surgery.
+If a Monofocal IOL has been implanted in your eye, you will have excellent distance vision but may need to wear glasses to see the fine print in books and papers or to do other activities at a near distance.
+The same is true for Toric Monofocals IOLs.
 With plain Multifocals and Toric Multifocals a person can lead a more spectacle independent life and is able to perform almost all the tasks of near and distance vision without glasses.

 Will I get cataract again after surgery?

 Once a cataract has been removed, it cannot return.
 However, after some time, patients may notice that their vision has once again become blurred.
 This condition is known as a secondary cataract or posterior capsular opacification (PCO) and can occur after cataract surgery with any type of IOL.
 It can be easily treated with a simple laser procedure performed in the clinic.

 Can the IOL be replaced if it doesn’t work properly?

 It’s very unlikely that the implanted IOL won’t function properly.
 However, it can be replaced with a different one if necessary.
 Your surgeon will usually take a decision regarding such an exchange if required.